dbwebb-se/mvc/example/phpunit/README.md

 The game source code
 -----------------------------------

-The source code for this example is mainly a class [`Guess`](src/Guess/Guess.php) implementing the game "Guess my number" where it holds a number between 1 and 100 and the guesser should guess the number where each guess results in a reply of "Correct", "To high" or "To low".
+The source code for this example is mainly a class [`Guess`](src/Guess/Guess.php) implementing the game "Guess my number" where it holds a number between 1 and 100 and the guesser should guess the number where each guess results in a reply of "Correct", "Too high" or "Too low".

-An exception is thrown when your guess is higer than 100 or lower than 1.
+An exception is thrown when your guess is higher than 100 or lower than 1.

 The game controller is in the file [`htdocs/index.php`](htdocs/index.php).